WhySooooFurious/The-Mac-Repo/README.md

       (All of this doesn't relate to resolution at all)

- - **Method & Source & Source:**
+ - **Method & Source:**
     - **Crossover:**
       - Make sure to put the version name and game architecture e.g: Crossover 23.7 (x64) or alternatively something like this: Crossover 22 (x32).
 Depending what you have got
     - **Parallels:**
       - Make sure to put the version name and game architecture e.g: Parallels 19 (x32) or alternatively something like this: Parallels 18 (x64).
 Depending what you have got
     - **Native:**
       - Make sure you put the game architecture e.g Native (ARM64) or alternatively something like this: Native (x64).
 Depending what you have got
     - **Emulator:**
       - Make sure you put the emulator name and version e.g Retroarch 1.16.0
     - **Source:**
       - Where you got the game from e,g Cracked or or alternatively something like this: Mac App Store

 ## FAQ/Q&A